2016 Vanuatuan general election: Results

 As candidates only need to receive more votes than their competitor, all MPs were elected with 41% or less of the vote.
 All parties received less than 15% of the vote.
 The races were extremely tight – in the constituency of Paama, MP Fred William Tasso won his seat by seven votes.
 Multiple new political parties won seats in this Parliament and the percentage of votes roughly equaled the percentage of seats granted.

 In the official results, the Melanesian Progressive Party obtained one seat at the Éfaté constituency; however, weeks later the Court ordered a recount of the ballots and awarded the disputed seat to the Land and Justice Party.

+By constituency

 Aftermath

 As there was not a clear majority of seats won by a single political party, parliamentarians from eight political parties and independent groups created a coalition to form a government.
 This coalition called for Charlot Salwai, a francophone, to be elected as Prime Minister on 11 February 2016.
 The opposition did not oppose this motion and Salwai was elected Prime Minister of Vanuatu by parliamentary vote.
 He declared his Cabinet the following day.